timothytoohill/gda/README.md

 # To Do
 There is a lot I would do to improve GDA.
 It is still in a prototype stage, so it's not yet ready for a production environment.
 1. Rewrite the backed to use a more performant runtime, such as Rust, Go, or even NodeJS would be better.
 The Python runtime is not ideal for performance.
+2. Adopt coding best practices and move away from rapid-prototyping development approaches.
-2. Begin working on the ETL pipelining capabiities.
+3. Begin working on the ETL pipelining capabiities.